 Acne is typically a problem in the early teens and usually disappears by the mid-20s, but for some a tendency to spots can be a lifelong problem.

-It’s a physical conditioning that also has an emotional component since severe or persistent acne can have a huge impact on a person’s self confidence.
+It’s a physical condition that also has an emotional component since severe or persistent acne can have a huge impact on a person’s self confidence.
 Most common areas for spots are the face, back and chest.
 In adults its usually on the jaw and chin, with fewer but more painful spots.

 The cause is inflamed sebaceous glands just below the skin.
 In healthy skin these produce the oils necessary to keep the skin soft, supple and protected.
 In people with chronic acne there may be excess oil production or a genetic predisposition producing an excess shedding of skin cells.